Cosby accuser to resume testimony in sex assault trial | New Country 923

 Cosby, 79, is charged with drugging and sexually abusing Constand in 2004.
 The TV star once dubbed America’s Dad could get 10 years in prison if convicted.

+Cosby arrived at the courthouse just after 8:30 a.m.
+Wednesday, about an hour before court was scheduled to resume.

-His lawyers tried to poke holes in Constand’s story, citing differences between her courtroom testimony and the accounts she gave to police and in a lawsuit in 2005.
+His lawyers tried to poke holes in Constand’s story Tuesday, citing differences between her courtroom testimony and the accounts she gave to police and in a lawsuit in 2005.
 The defense has argued the two had a romantic relationship, that Constand wasn’t incapacitated and that the sexual encounter was consensual.

 Constand, an athletic 6-footer with dark curly hair, was calm and direct as she testified, frequently speaking straight to the jury.